2013–2015 PKK–Turkey peace process: Developments

 In November 2012 about 10,000 prisoners were in a hunger strike and had the following three demands.
 They wanted to defend themselves in Kurdish language while being in court, the improvement of the detention conditions of Abdullah Öcalan, and the start of a peace process between Turkey and the PKK.
 The Academics for Peace actively supported those demands.
 On the 16 December the Chief of the National Intelligence Organization (MIT) Hakan Fidan held a talk with Abdullah Öcalan.
 On the 28 December 2012, Erdoğan made the meeting public and stated that the government was in negotiations with jailed rebel leader Öcalan.
 The negotiations were initially named the Solution Process (Çözüm Süreci) in public.
-While negotiations were going on, there were numerous events that were regarded as sabotage to derail the talks: The assassination of the PKK administrators in Paris Sakine Cansız, Fidan Doğan and Leyla Söylemez in Paris, revealing Öcalan's talks with the Peoples' Democratic Party (HDP) publicly via the Milliyet newspaper and finally, the bombings of the Justice Ministry of Turkey and Erdoğan's office at the Justice and Development Party (AKP) headquarters in Ankara.
+While negotiations were going on, there were numerous events that were regarded as sabotage to derail the talks: The assassination of the PKK administrators Sakine Cansız, Fidan Doğan and Leyla Söylemez in Paris, revealing Öcalan's talks with the Peoples' Democratic Party (HDP) publicly via the Milliyet newspaper and finally, the bombings of the Justice Ministry of Turkey and Erdoğan's office at the Justice and Development Party (AKP) headquarters in Ankara.
 However, both parties vehemently condemned all three events as they occurred and stated that they were determined anyway.
 Finally on 21 March 2013, after months of negotiations with the Turkish Government, Abdullah Ocalan's message to the people was read both in Turkish and Kurdish during the Newroz celebrations in Diyarbakır.
 The letter called a cease-fire that included disarmament and withdrawal from Turkish soil and calling an end to armed struggle.
 PKK announced that they would obey, stating that the year of 2013 is the year of solution either through war or through peace.
 Erdoğan welcomed the letter stating that concrete steps will follow PKK's withdrawal.

 On 25 April 2013, the PKK announced that it withdraws all its forces within Turkey to northern Iraq.
 According to the government and the Kurds and to most of the press, this move marks the end of a 30-year-old conflict.
 The second phase which includes constitutional and legal changes towards the recognition of human rights of the Kurds starts simultaneously with withdrawal.